emilypisaygnane/terminal-escape-room-0/README.md

 ## About The Project

-This project was developed by using express and inquirer.
-Express was used to to create our database.
-The database stores the actions a player can make, along with what the player can use to move along in their escape from space.
-It also provides the prompts for the player so they can make choices and directs the player to the next prompt based on the choice they make for their survival.
+This game was developed by incorporating a series of technologies such as Express, PostgresSQL, and Inquirer NPM Package.
+Each of the prompts are linked to a series of actions to choose from.
+Upon choosing a specific action, the player is then led to another prompt with its corresponding set of actions and so on.
+Within the game, we also incorporated some barriers that rely on specific game conditions to be met in order for the player to achieve their desired goals.

 ## Meet The Team